patrick-sharp/waypoint.nvim/README.md

 [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] handle the case where there is a swap file (or any error opening the file) features
+[x] validate schema of file on load
-[ ] add annotations back in
+[x] in get_waypoint_context, if the file is out of bounds, show an out of bounds message [ ] add annotations back in
 [ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] limit context size to the size of the window
 [ ] do something about extmarks moving to top of file when you filter the whole file through some external tool (e.g. \b for biome for me)
-[ ] if errors happen when making a waypoint, add the waypoint to the list of erroneous waypoints that you can see later in the g? menu or similar. still make the rest
-[x] validate schema of file on load
 [ ] repair state when draw_waypoint_window is called
-[ ] in get_waypoint_context, if the file is out of bounds, show an out of bounds message [ ] add perf logging for each function
+[ ] add perf logging for each function
 [ ] treesitter highlight bugs in readme for skhd somehow [ ] think about maybe adding scrolloff so the next waypoint is always visible?